decentraland/old-documentation/_posts/wearables/2021-05-31-wearables-editor-user-guide.md

 - They have been **minted**, or
 - they have been **purchased in a primary sale**

 In other words, anybody who owns an NFT for a wearable can sell it in the Decentraland Marketplace.
-There are no royalties for wearables sold in secondary sales in Decentraland.
+The original owner of the NFT will recieve 2.5% as royalties for each sale in the secondary market.

 ### Minting wearables